Last updated: 2 August 2023

 - Your compliance with the Australian Competition and Consumer Act

-- How your handle returns and refunds
+- How do you handle returns and refunds

 - Intellectual property protection and Copyright